The-Scripters-Guild/ForgeWiki/forge/forge-basics-and-ui/coordinate-system-and-spaces.md

 ### Object Space

-Also known as Local Space, this mode uses the object's own internal coordinate system as the reference frame:
+Also known elsewhere as Local Space, this mode uses the object's own internal coordinate system as the reference frame:
 * The transformation axes follow the object's rotation.
 * Transformations are applied relative to the object's current orientation.
 * Rotating an object will change the direction of its local transformation axes.